2 die in Mokelumne River boating accident in San Joaquin County

 The other adult was later found dead in the water.

+The deceased were identified as 41-year-old Elk Grove resident Quang Lu and 21-year-old Oakland resident Navin Lu.

-The incident was described as a solo boating accident, but authorites are still looking into exactly what happened.
+The incident was described as a solo boating accident, but authorities are still looking into exactly what happened.